bmucsanyi/data_literacy_project/README.md

-# Analysing Influential Factors of a Successful Movie
+# Analyzing Influential Factors of a Successful Movie

 ### Abstract